davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 Wit.AI’s Duckling has the highest accuracy of any library I've seen.
 It supports English, Spanish, French, Italian, and Chinese, which together cover 67% of online spoken language.
 More importantly it's written in a way (probabilistic models) that makes it easily extensible to further languages.

-Duckling additionally offers number, email, url, etc parsing; however, I’ve found regex parsers to work better on all entities except time (as of Sept 2016).

 Duckling is written in clojure so I wrapped it in a simple service.
 Duckling does a non-negligible amount of work so you'll probably want to easily scale it up/down later (which is easiest if it's a separate service).

 > <i class="fa fa-cloud-download"></i>&nbsp;&nbsp; <a href="https://github.com/davidmace/practicalbots">Duckling Wrapper</a>